snrnats/doc-centre/docfx_project/reports/experience.md

 >
 > The **Delivery Window by Carrier** chart ignores consignments with no delivery window specified.

-Hover your mouse over an area of the chart to see further details.
+Hover your mouse over an area of the chart to see the number of that carrier's consignments that were assigned that delivery window.

 <a href="../images/reports/experience-window-highlight.png" target="_blank">
     <img src="../images/reports/experience-window-highlight.png"/>